scyk07/hansei-essentials/README.md

 # VSCode Essentials for Hansei

-- VSCode Extensions Pack for Hansei Students.
+- VSCode Extensions Pack for Hansei Security High School Students.
+- You can request add or delete extensions for standard curriculum.

 > ## Hansei Cyber Security High School